Leonard M. Bell, Attorney at Law

 Leonard's practice focused on appraisal litigation involving eminent domain issues and ad valorem taxes.
 He had particular experience with severance damage claims and the valuation of undeveloped land.
 In one reported case, City of Phoenix v.
 Wilson, the Arizona Supreme Court agreed with Mr. Bell’s approach to severance damages concerning undeveloped land.
 Similarly, in 2002, in City of Prescott v.
 Storm, a Yavapai County jury agreed with Mr. Bell’s approach as to the potential of undeveloped land and rendered an award of $1,700,000, in which the City had initially offered the owners $306,000.

-Leonard made presentations for continuing legal education (CLE) programs in the area of eminent domain and contributed as a presenter for CLE International in its “The Appraisal of Real Estate” seminar.
+Leonard made presentations for continuing legal education (CLE) programs in the area of eminent domain and contributed as a presenter for CLE International in its “The Appraisal of Real Estate” seminar held in August of 2002 in Scottsdale, AZ.
+We miss Leonard.